codedellemc/training/lab1-your-first-container/README.md

 Now copy & paste either the `export` lines, or run the `eval` command.
 Both will make sure your shell is correctly configured to connect to the correct container host.

 ## Using Docker
-SSH into host `a` using the public IP address provided.

 Now that you have a container host there are several things you can do.
 If you just run the command `docker` you'll get a list of all the commands you can issue.

 First off we want to have a look at the Docker installation information, so run: